bcgov/nr-frontend-starting-app/CONTRIBUTING.md

 - Typescript source code must be formatted according to [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html), as mentioned.
-There's a pipeline to unsure all of our code is good to go.
+There's a pipeline to ensure all of our code is good to go.
 - We try to use [conventional commits](https://www.conventionalcommits.org/) because it makes the process of generating changelogs way easier.
-So we encourage you to read at least the [summary](https://www.conventionalcommits.org/en/v1.0.0/#summary) that summarize and give some examples.
+So we encourage you to read at least the [summary](https://www.conventionalcommits.org/en/v1.0.0/#summary) and learn a bit about it.